AndresH18/Portafolio/README.md

 The `app.MapFallbackToFile` maps a route template (in this case "webassembly/*") to the webassembly app index file (in this case, the index.html starts with "webassembly" because that is the string we decided to use).

 > [!IMPORTANT]
 > The `<StaticWebAssetBasePath>` is used when compiling the WASM project as the base path for all the static resources created.
 This means that all files would be relative to that value.
+>
 > Setting `<base href="/webassembly/" />` will set the relative location of all resources used by the WASM when running.
 This means that the Blazor WebAssembly will look inside of "webassembly" for instead of "/" when searching for files it needs.
+The absence of this is considered as "/".
 >
 > We could think of `<StaticWebAssetBasePath>` as setting relative location of files on compilation, and `<base href="/webassembly/" />` as specifying to Blazor WebAssembly the relative location of its files at runtime.

+> [!CAUTION]
+> It is important to always make sure `<StaticWebAssetBasePath>` and `<base href />` are the same.
+If they are different the application will **NOT** work correctly.